 - Use A/B testing software to implement and measure the test.

 You may be sold on the idea of A/B testing but have no idea how to do it.
 Before you even start an A/B test, it’s a great idea to use tools like Google Analytics, Clicky, or other web analytics platforms to look at your existing data.
 This will help you determine goals and hypotheses for A/B tests.

 Luckily, there’s software there that specializes in testing and optimizing.
 A few examples include Optimizely, Google Optimize, Visual Website Optimizer (VWO), and KISSmetrics.
 Software ranges in price and features, so it’s important to select based on your current and future needs.

-If you’re ready to start some A/B testing in your digital marketing, we’d be more than happy to partner with you to put together and execute a plan.
+If you’re ready to start A/B testing, we’d be more than happy to partner with you to put together and execute a plan.